AlexFergestad/ThreeStepWebsiteManual_AutomationProject/README.md

 All ten manual test cases were automated using **Cypress**.
 Each test validates a key part of the website’s user experience.

+## 🧠 About the Tests

+These tests were initially generated with AI (ChatGPT) to provide a starting point for the test structure and logic.

+However, significant manual problem-solving and debugging were required to get them fully working — including refining selectors, restructuring test steps, and resolving edge cases.

+To identify and capture the right selectors for elements, the Cypress Selector Playground tool (available in Cypress version 12.4.0) was used.

+You can open it in the Test Runner to easily grab element selectors for your tests.

 ### ✅ Automated Test Coverage

 1. **Navigation Bar (Sports → Basketball)** – Verifies navigation works via dropdown.